 Understanding the policy framework, the key challenges faced by rural communities as well as potential future scenarios, and the changes that may lead to them, has enabled us to develop a vision for the future of rural mobility in the South West.
-This is an aspirational vision that aims to shape the direction of policy for rural mobility in the region over the next few years.
-The vision provides a guide for the shaping of rural mobility planning and delivery and presents an end state that cannot be achieved without significant cross-sectoral partnerships and investment.
+This aspirational vision aims to shape the direction of policy for rural mobility in the region over the next few years.
+The vision provides a guide for the shaping of rural mobility planning and delivery, and presents an end state that cannot be achieved without significant cross-sectoral partnerships and investment.